-Personal data collection will be restricted to no more than what is strictly necessary to achieve the objectives and goals of the project, which is to say that only data that is adequate, relevant, and limited to what is needed for the completion of tasks.
-Any personal data that is collected and which is not necessary for the completion of tasks will be destroyed as soon as task/activity will be completed.
+Personal data collection was restricted to no more than what is strictly necessary to achieve the objectives and goals of the project, which is to say that only data that is adequate, relevant, and limited to what is needed for the completion of tasks.
+Any personal data that is collected and was not necessary for the completion of tasks was destroyed as soon as task/activity will be completed.

-Personal data will be stored only for as long as necessary to achieve the goals and objectives of the project,19 and stored personal data will be reviewed by partners annually with a view to determining its ongoing relevance to current and future tasks.
+Personal data is stored only for as long as necessary to achieve the goals and objectives of the project, and stored personal data was reviewed by partners annually with a view to determining its ongoing relevance to current and future tasks.
 Personal data may be retained for up to five years in order to comply with auditing requirements, for example, personal data deemed necessary for the execution of the audit of a project partner by the European Commission.